christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 There is also an Indian king "Sophytes", described as ruling along the Indus during the campaigns of Alexander the Great, in the Bibliotheca of Diodorus Siculus.
 Curtius also records a dramatic interview between the tall and handsome Saubhuti and Alexander in which Saubhuti offers his submission to the conqueror" (Shastri 69).
 The hunting dogs of his country appeared to have impressed the Macedonian.
 As such, questions continue to remain about exactly who Sophytes was and where he ruled.

 Sophytes is the Saka king of Sangala—the Scythian ruler of the Salt Range.
 The Salt Range (the Sindh Sagar doab) is the geological chokepoint that controls the route from the Punjab into Bactria and the Khyber Pass.

+The Buddha's Epithet Śākyamuni = "Sage of the Scythians".
+The Encyclopædia Britannica (9th ed.) notes: "An effort has been made to trace Buddha himself to a Scythic origin.
+He belonged to a royal stock of Sakyas."

 ### 10.4 Judaism